The Faces of Asbestos Exposure

 Doctors diagnose an estimated 3,000 cases of mesothelioma each year in the U.S.

-It typically takes anywhere from 20 to 50 years for symptoms to show, with one 2022 study noting the median time from initial occupational exposure to death as 32 years.
+It typically takes anywhere from 20 to 60 years for symptoms to show, with one 2022 study noting the median time from initial occupational exposure to death as 32 years.
 Most patients are diagnosed in the later stages, when the mesothelioma treatment options become more limited.

 Researchers and specialists have pushed for early screenings of individuals at high risk of developing mesothelioma and other asbestos-related diseases.
 Identifying those with a history of asbestos exposure and raising awareness about the dangers of the toxic mineral are key steps to earlier detection and lower mortality rates.

 But the only way to truly cut down on cases of mesothelioma and other asbestos-related diseases is a full ban of asbestos in the United States.

 Dr. Raja Flores, a mesothelioma doctor at New York’s Mount Sinai Hospital, is vocal about the need for a comprehensive asbestos ban, saying it can “save more lives than I can with my knife.”